Troubleshooting

 $ ssh pbs-head 'qstat -Q'Check queue in provisioner definition:

-$ fuzzball admin provisioner get pbs-workq-small
+$ fuzzball node provisioner get pbs-workq-small

 Solutions: